aeonBTC/IbisWallet/README.md

 ## Disclaimer

-This wallet is mostly vibe-coded and audited by today's top frontier AI models.
+Ibis is mostly vibe-coded and audited by today's top frontier AI models.

 Yes this is a flex, because Ibis is likely more secure and better engineered than most wallets out there.